Your Seasonal Job Doesn’t Have to End. Here’s How to Keep It

 Can a Seasonal Job Become Permanent?

 UPS, one of the nation’s largest seasonal employers, commissioned a survey about seasonal work.
-The company found that nearly 70% of respondents want their seasonal or temp gig to turn into a full-time position.
-And 90% view seasonal work as a good way to land a permanent job at a company.
+The company found that nearly three-quarters of respondents want their seasonal or temp gig to turn into a full-time position.

-So the majority of workers certainly think seasonal jobs are good foot-in-the-door opportunities, but what about the employers’ perspective?
+The majority of workers certainly hope seasonal jobs are good foot-in-the-door opportunities, but what about the employers’ perspective?
 Do they want to keep seasonal workers on permanently?

 How to Turn a Seasonal Job Into a Permanent One